 Options for treating weak or inconsistent erections, improving your sexual performance and enjoying more satisfying sex with your partner.

-Losing erection integrity can result from a number of factors.
+Losing an erection can result from a number of factors.
 These can cause you to either lose your erection during sex or get an erection that isn’t quite firm enough for penetration, including:

 Physical health conditions